cuga-rajal/supercar_plus/README.md

 them together with the Link button.
 You should now be able to drive your car!

 The driver's position is likely to be wrong.
 You can fix this using a Sit Positioner System or a sit script.
-This only needs to be done once.
-A free Sit Positioner System is available at Burn2 from giver boxes in the sandbox. 􀀠.
 When you adjust the driver position make sure that you are changing the root prim, even if there is a separate visual drivers seat.
 Re-test driving the car after you set the sit position.